Coastwise Health Blog

 By integrating mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness, DBT provides a structured yet flexible framework for long-term success in addiction recovery.
 Whether used in individual therapy, group sessions, or self-help practice, DBT offers hope and practical strategies for those seeking a healthier, more balanced life.

-If you or someone you know is struggling with addiction, consider exploring DBT as part of the recovery process.
+If you or someone you know is struggling with drug addiction, consider exploring DBT as part of the recovery process.
 A trained therapist can help you develop these skills and support you in building a life free from addiction.
+Coastwise Health offers DBT as part of our IOP and PHP programs.

 For more insights on addiction recovery and mental health, visit Coastwise Health.